astronomer/airflow-guides/guides/deferrable-operators.md

 There are numerous benefits to using deferrable operators.
 Some of the most notable are:

-- **Reduced resource consumption:** Depending on the workload, one triggerer can run hundreds of deferred tasks concurrently.
+- **Reduced resource consumption:** Depending on the available resources and the workload of your triggers, you can run hundreds to thousands of deferred tasks in a single triggerer process.
 This can lead to a reduction in the number of workers needed to run tasks during periods of high concurrency.
 With less workers needed, you are able to scale down the underlying infrastructure of your Airflow environment.
 - **Resiliency against restarts:** Triggers are stateless by design.
 This means your deferred tasks will not be set to a failure state if a triggerer needs to be restarted due to a deployment or infrastructure issue.
 Once a triggerer is back up and running in your environment, your deferred tasks will resume.
 - **Paves the way to event-based DAGs:** The presence of `asyncio` in core Airflow is a potential foundation for event-triggered DAGs.